hdost/carbon2prom/README.md

 `cargo test`

+### FAQ

+Q: Why is the primary branch `trunk`?
+A: Because trees have branches and they have trunks.
+And this is a source tree.

 ## Contributing

 * File an Issue if there's something wrong.
 * Submit a PR if you want to fix that something wrong.
 ** File an issue also if you think it needs it.

 ## Code Of Conduct